 The accelerated nursing major is a 16-month program of study leading to a major in nursing for students who have already completed a bachelor's degree with non-nursing major.
 Upon completion of the program, the graduate is eligible to take the Nursing Candidate Licensure Examination (NCLEX) and become a licensed registered nurse (R.N.).

 Students must complete and submit an application with all required application materials and be accepted into the nursing program.
 Completed application materials must be submitted directly to the nursing department by the deadline.
-Once admitted into the nursing program, the student will complete an application to Concordia College.
+Once admitted into the nursing program, the student will complete a separate application to Concordia College.

-Application materials will be accepted in the nursing department between March 20 and June 30, 2017.
-Applicants are considered based on a rolling admission basis that begins March 20 and will close when the cohort fills or on June 30, 2017 if unfilled.
-This means that qualified applicants who complete the process earlier in the application time frame will have a better chance of being admitted since decisions are made as applications are completed.
+Application materials will be accepted in the nursing department between January 9th and June 30th in the year of application.
+Applicants are considered on a rolling admission basis that begins after January 9th and closes when the cohort fills, or on June 30 if unfilled.
+This means that qualified applicants who complete the process earlier in the application time frame will have a better chance of being admitted since decisions are made as application reviews are completed.

 Accelerated application materials include: